The Way to a Verri Organized Office: Tenet 2

 With your vision in the forefront of your mind, you’ll more easily be able to discard and remove whatever doesn’t fit your vision.

-It is understanding that everything must have a home.
+The second tenet to a verri organized office: understanding that everything must have a home.

 To say it isn’t enough.
 You must really understand the importance of every thing having a rightful place in your beautifully envisioned space.

 Understanding this concept doesn’t mean you miraculously have an organized space.
 But when you truly believe that things in a space belong somewhere – in a “home” – you put things away, follow through on tasks, and use systems to keep you tidy.
-The area feels light and you feel less overwhelmed.

-Simply put: you reduce your tendency towards clutter when you treat this tenet like gold.
+You reduce your tendency towards clutter when you treat this tenet like gold.

 When you don’t, chaos and clutter ensue.
-Clutter is all the stuff you have that doesn’t have a home that is in the wrong spot. {Or all the stuff you have that is in the right spot but is in excess so it is bulging out of drawers and busting through drawers.
-Too much, even in the correct home will create chaos.}
+Clutter is all the stuff you have that doesn’t have a home that is in the wrong spot.
+Or all the stuff you have that is in the right spot but is in excess so it is bulging out of drawers and busting through drawers.
+Too much, even in the correct home will create chaos.

 Chaos is easily created when you put something down on a flat surface like a desk or a counter without regard to where the best home for that item is. {Hint: it is never on a flat surface!} When you use flat surfaces to store your stuff, things pile up, and you can see and feel the weight of it.
 Importantly, when things are not in the right home it invites in more clutter.